The following are the Louisiana veterans’ benefits programs for 2018 and 2019.

 Veteran Education Benefits in Louisiana

-In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
-The following are the Louisiana veterans’ benefits programs for education in 2018.
+In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the state of Louisiana.

 Louisiana Title 29 Dependents Educational Assistance

 Louisiana offers education assistance to surviving spouses of deceased veterans as well as children of 90 percent or greater disabled veterans and children of 100 percent disabled and unemployable veterans.

 Related: Scholarships for Gold Star Families

 The deceased veteran must have been a resident of the State of Louisiana for at least 12 months immediately preceding entry into service.